petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

 Error: compound selectors may no longer be extended.
 ```

-This error occurs because the theme generator uses [Dart SASS](https://sass-lang.com/dart-sass), but some environments still rely on features used with the deprecated [LibSass](https://sass-lang.com/blog/libsass-is-deprecated).
+This error occurs because the theme generator uses [Dart SASS](https://sass-lang.com/dart-sass) as of Liferay 7.3+, but some environments still rely on features used with the deprecated [LibSass](https://sass-lang.com/blog/libsass-is-deprecated).

 You can configure your theme to disable Dart SASS and avoid this error.
 Open the `package.json` file within your theme, and add the `dartSass` and `node-sass` properties (without removing other properties already present):